1. Submission procedure and workflow

 - The reference of the data, scripts, and code record is listed in the references list and cited in the “data, script, code, and supplementary information availability section” of your article.

-- The references are correct, accurate, as complete as possible, and have a fully developed DOI when existing (e.g. https://doi.org/10xxxx).
+- The references are correct, accurate, and as complete as possible, and they have a fully developed DOI when existing (e.g. https://doi.org/10xxxx).
 A simple way to obtain the URL for the DOI at the end of each reference is to copy/paste your list of references into https://apps.crossref.org/simpleTextQuery.
 Some DOIs cannot be found in this way, but a Google search with the title of the article generally finds the corresponding DOI.

 - All the citations in the text are cited in the references and reciprocally.